 2 The world of the future: a peaceful and lasting revolution

 In his predictions about the future the writer PW Singer (one who could really predict the future because he had love for the future) says a simple thing.
 He says we should focus less on fear of a robot "riot" for years to come.
 Perhaps, worry more about the start of a peaceful and profitable revolution.

 "We are entering an industrial revolution similar to the rise of the steam engine and factories"Singer explained.
-“A wave of automation and artificial intelligence is affecting all sectors of society, applied everywhere from the farm and home to the battlefield.
-There will be incredible improvements in efficiency and routes that humans could never have done on their own. "
+“A wave of automation and artificial intelligence is hitting all sectors of society, applied everywhere from the farm and from the house to the battlefield.
+There will be incredible improvements in efficiency and paths that humans could never have done alone. "

 Singer said that people have already forgotten the traumas inflicted by the previous industrial revolution, but we are already seeing the disruption of jobs and roles, the alteration of voting policies, the rise of new legal and ethical issues, and new policies. and ideologies.

 "The latest industrial revolution has brought everything from our conception of modern capitalism to the ideologies of socialism, communism and fascism, which we have spent shaking the next few centuries"Singer said.
 It is clear that the predictions on the future of the 20s will probably leave aside subtle but profound transformations in the emotional and social fabric of the world.

 Second Lyndsay Wasser, co-chair of McMillan's privacy and data protection group the impact of widespread autonomous vehicles it will be "huge".